psuong/psuong.github.io/content/post/relearning-music-and-cannonball.md

   - music
 ---

-Over the past couple of months, I was burned out from life events happening and I could not really do any kind of open source work in the past few months.
+Over the past couple of months, I was burned out from many life events happening out of my control.
+During that time period, I did not have the capacity to much work on any open source project or my rendering engine.
+At any kind of mild inconvenience of a challenge, I struggled to keep my motivation up.

-But, I needed to do something somewhat _mechanical_ and _creative_ so I picked up how to read music sheets again.
+I needed to do something somewhat _mechanical_ and _creative_, so I picked up how to read music sheets again.
 I grew up learning how to play woodwind instruments like clarinet/saxophone but dropped it once I hit college.

 I don't have access to woodwind instruments like before, but DAW (digital audio workstations) do exist so, I looked into software like: